 Another reason why we don’t recommend gloves is that it makes a heavy barbell even harder to hold on to.
 All good 20kg barbells have a shaft diameter of between 28-29mm, which makes the circumference of the shaft between 87mm and 91mm.

 A quick search online will yield a whole bunch of gloves marketed for lifting weights.
 These gloves come in a variety of thickness but for the sake of our argument, we’ll use the thinnest pair we could find – 2mm.
 The barbells at our gym have a 29mm shaft diameter, which translates into a 91mm circumference (fig. 1).
 Even if you were to use the thinnest pair of gloves with the barbells at our gym, you’re effectively increasing the shaft diameter to 33mm, which translates to a circumference of 104mm (fig. 2).
 That’s about a 14% increase in circumference, which might not sound like much but ask anyone who has deadlifted heavy weights with an axle bar and they’ll tell you that the thickness of the bar matters.
-By unnecessarily increasing the circumference of the bar by wearing gloves to deadlift, you’re making the bar harder to hold on to when it gets heavy, which will hinder your progress.
+By unnecessarily increasing the circumference of the bar by wearing gloves to deadlift, you’re making the bar harder to hold on to when it gets heavy.

 Now knowing that gloves don’t help prevent calluses and that it makes holding on to the bar during heavy deadlifts harder, what should you do if you’d like your hands to remain soft, supple and callus free?
 Since the bar will end up in your fingers when you deadlift regardless of where it starts, placing the bar where it’ll end up eventually is a good idea.
 The next time you deadlift, place the bar somewhere between the middle and proximal digital crease of your fingers (fig. 3, 4), grip the bar tightly and you’re good to go.